MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkSite.md

 ```

 ### -LocationPolicy
-LocationPolicy is the identifier for the location policy which the current network site is associating to.
+This parameter is reserved for Microsoft internal use.

 ```yaml
 Type: String